 User experience requires research

 It’s a science of human behavior and interaction, so don’t expect you can build a great app by yourself without spending a mini-fortune and iterating regularly.
 Human behavior is complex, as are the interfaces that adapt to it, trying to minimize the friction between human and machine.
 Without great UX you’re basically handing your customers to your competition, but having a great UX is expensive and time consuming.

 So let’s imagine you invested thousands into building your own coworking space apps.
 The apps are published to the store, and members are happy for now.
 Just five years ago, it was possible to fill up a spacious flexible desk area with nomads and freelancers.
-Nowadays, as the flexible working industry matures, small and medium companies started to move in, with a different set of needs and behavioral patterns.
+Nowadays, as the flexible working industry matures, medium and even enterprise companies started to move in, with a different set of needs and behavioral patterns.
 These new private office residents need meeting rooms, lounge zones, and other infrastructure, which your coworking app simply can’t handle.
 This kind of shifts happen all the time, and you need to be ready for a change.